AlvaroFranco/AFBlurSegue/README.md

 ![alt text](https://raw.github.com/AlvaroFranco/AFBlurSegue/master/img/preview.gif "Preview")

-##Usage

-First of all, you have to import into the project these files:
+##Installation

+If you're using CocoaPods, just add this line to your Podfile:

+	pod 'AFBlurSegue', '~> 1.0'

+If you're not, import these files to your project:

 	AFBlurSegue.h
 	AFBlurSegue.m
 	UIImage+ImageEffects.h
 	UIImage+ImageEffects.h

+##Usage

-Since it is a Storyboard Segue custom implementation, you can start using it right from Storyboard.
+Since it's a Storyboard Segue custom implementation, you can start using it right from Storyboard.
 If you have your segue already created, just change it to Custom and the set AFBlurSegue as segue class.

 ![alt text](https://raw.github.com/AlvaroFranco/AFBlurSegue/master/img/usage2.png "Usage")